 If you are looking for a cat that lies around all day looking gracious, and does not want to be involved in your life, the Siberian is not for you.
 In fact, if these photos of Izabella and two of her offspring upsets you, or you cannot handle this level of involvement, then you surely do not want a Siberian.

 "Do I want one of Nancy's Cokes or one of Jim's beers?"
 Izzy's kittens inherited her wild antics

-NOTE: Always check that refridgerator before you close the door .
-Remember, they are Siberians
+NOTE: Remember. they are Siberians, so always check that refridgerator before you close the door!

 However, if you want a pet who will be a member of your family, greet your guests, give you kisses, involve themselves in everything you attempt to do, and provide you with endless hours of entertainment then the Siberian will be your “always faithful” companion.